 Yvan Guichaoua is the School Director of Graduate Studies (Taught courses).
 He convenes the MA in International Development and teaches Development Theory and Practice, Theories of Conflict and Violence and African Politics.

 Yvan Guichaoua joined us in September 2015 as lecturer in International Conflict Analysis.
-He convenes the MA International Conflict and Security.
+He convenes the MA International Development.
 Prior to this, from 2011, Yvan was a lecturer in International Politics at the University of East Anglia.
 He is also a former teaching fellow at Yale University and research officer at the University of Oxford.
-His focus is the dynamics of insurgency formation, rebel governance and state responses in Nigeria, Côte d'Ivoire, Mali and Niger since 2004.
+His focus is the dynamics of insurgency formation, rebel governance and state responses in Nigeria, Côte d'Ivoire, Mali and Niger.
 Since 2007, Yvan Guichaoua has been studying Tuareg recurring rebellions in Niger and Mali and the rise of Jihadism in the Sahel.
 His works pays close attention to the complex interactions between violent entrepreneurs, low level combatants and civilian populations shaping the success or failure of irregular armed groups as well as the forms of violence they perpetrate.
 Yvan also studies the implications of the internationalisation of conflicts in the Sahel and their transformation into new theatres for the war against terror.
-Yvan engages regularly with the policy-making community (International Crisis Group, World Bank etc) and is frequently consulted by the media on the Sahelian crisis.
+Yvan engages regularly with the policy-making community (International Crisis Group, World Bank, DFID, etc) and is frequently consulted by the media on the Sahelian crisis.

 Latest book chapters